edyp-lab/Prostar_website/skeleton.md

 <img src="https://github.com/prostarproteomics/Prostar_website/raw/master/docs/img/Sam.png"   width="155"/>

-After a first career as IT support technician, Sam obtained an engineering degree (2004) at "Conservatoire National des Arts et M&eacute;tiers", followed by a MS degree in computer sciences and a PhD in machine learning (2009) at Grenoble-Alpes University.
+After a first career as IT support technician, Sam obtained an engineering degree (2004) at "Conservatoire National des Arts et Metiers", followed by a MS degree in computer sciences and a PhD in machine learning (2009) at Grenoble-Alpes University.
 Since then, he has been working as a research engineer at EDyP-lab, where he has been developing and maintaining software tools for proteomics.
 Sam has been involved in Prostar project since its beginning.